 It is also possible to bring a legal action in the courts, where notaires regularly get called to account for fraudulent acts or for professional negligence.
 However, there are inevitably substantial costs involved, and with the legal system in France in a state of decomposition the case can take years to resolve.

-Moreover, although the notaires have professional liability insurance (PI), it cannot be automatically assumed that their insurer will pay out where negligence occurs.
+Even if it is possible to bring a successful legal action, although the notaires have professional liability insurance (PI), it cannot be automatically assumed that their insurer will pay out where negligence occurs.
 They will take all such steps as are necessary not to pay, requiring that a plaintiff must then claim directly off the notaire.

 It does of course need to be said that the vast majority of notaires no doubt do an excellent job for their clients, and the overwhelming majority of transactions proceed without a hitch, but there are enough cases of improper conduct or incompetence that it is unwise to put blind faith in the process.